 When and who invented it:

-o Assemble it and discover the principle of working of the Three-digit Clicker-Counter.
+o Assemble it and discover the principle of working of the Pendulum.

 o Experiment: the model comes with a Pocket Model’s Study Guide (click here to download) with a creation story and mechanism design as well as engaging and interesting tasks.

-o Immerse yourself in Augmented Reality (AR), find out how the Counter is used in a production line, and interact with it via the dedicated Ugears application.
+o Immerse yourself in Augmented Reality (AR), find out how the pendulum is used in a clock mechanism, and interact with it via the dedicated Ugears application.

-The mechanism of the Counter is composed of:
+The mechanism of the Pendulum is composed of:

 Self-assembly from the parts, pulled out from wooden boards, according to easy-to-follow manual instruction.
 No glue or cutting needed